Mexican Car Brands

 Mastretta Logo

-It is not only an automobile company but also a design studio.
-Daniel Mastretta initiated it.
-An industrial designer founded it in 1987 in Mexico City, where its head office is still located.
-The auto company’s special peak of activity came in 1990 when several series of cars rolled off the assembly lines under the Unediseño and Tecnoidea brands.
+This is not only a car company but also a design studio.
+The initiator of its creation was Daniel Mastretta.
+The industrial designer founded it in 1987 in Mexico City, where the company’s head office is still located.
+The special peak of the car company’s activity was in 1990 when several series of cars under the Unediseño and Tecnoidea brands were launched.

-In 2010, the company presented a car of its design – the MXT model.
-The supercar was a success, and the Mastretta is mistakenly credited as the first mass-market car manufacturer in Mexico.
-Before him, other brands also produced their cars: DM Nacional, VAM, Ramirez Industrial Group, Dina (in the 50s of the last century).
-It’s just that their production was not as large-scale as that of this brand.
+In 2010, the company introduced a car of its own design, the MXT model.
+The supercar was a success, and Mastretta is wrongly attributed as the first manufacturer of mass-market cars in Mexico.
+Before him, other brands produced their cars: DM Nacional, VAM, Ramirez Industrial Group, and Dina (in the 50s of the last century).
+It is just that their production was not as large-scale as that of this brand.

 Mexicana de Autobuses, S.A. de C.V.
 (MASA)